pokegirl210-cpu/The-Elchymin-Case-Study/README.md

 ### "Small Sample Size"
 - This is a deep case study, not a broad survey
-- Unprecedented phenomena don't need large N
+- Unprecedented phenomena don't need large numbers
 - Depth of data compensates for sample size

 # How to Reproduce These Findings